-So actually, Arwen is not in the books, and Glorfindel got forgotten because she took his place, BUT if you read the appendix at the end of ROTK there is the story of Aragorn and Arwen and after reading it I don't understand how anyone could ship Eowyn with Aragorn!
+So actually, Arwen is not in the books, and Glorfindel got forgotten because she took his place.
+BUT, if you read the appendix at the end of ROTK, there is the story of Aragorn and Arwen.
+After reading it, I don't understand how anyone could ship Eowyn with Aragorn!
 Arwen literally gave up everything for a short life with Aragorn.

 Personally, I hate Treebeard.
 I don't really like any of the Ents, except Quickbeam.
 He's just too slow for my liking.
 There's not much of a sense of urgency, even when he's roused.

 Yes!
 Haldir is a beast!
 He is so epic.
 It takes guts to say no to your friends when they need your aid (though he lets them through).
 Plus, he is epic in the Battle of Helm's Deep.
 A true warrior.

 Haldir is epic!
 He led his people to fight at Helm's Deep, knowing that he and his brethren would be severely outnumbered.
 In fact, most, if not all, of the elves fell defending the keep while the men retreated inside.
 A true hero.